kubevirt/kubevirt.github.io/_posts/2020-11-05-Monitoring-KubeVirt-VMs-from-the-inside.md

 Alright, cool.
 We have everything we need now.
 Let's setup the VM.

-We will start with the PersistenVolumes required by [CDI’s DataVolume](https://github.com/kubevirt/containerized-data-importer/blob/master/doc/datavolumes.md) resources.
-Since I’m using minikube with no dynamic storage provider, I’ll be creating 2 PV with a reference to the PVCs that will claim them.
+We will start with the `PersistenVolume`'s required by [CDI’s DataVolume](https://github.com/kubevirt/containerized-data-importer/blob/master/doc/datavolumes.md) resources.
+Since I’m using minikube with no dynamic storage provider, I’ll be creating 2 PVs with a reference to the PVCs that will claim them.
 Notice `claimRef` in each of the PVs.

 ```yaml
 apiVersion: v1